lpabon/makemdb/README.md

 to it.
 For that reason, PP is used as macros to manage high quality images in PDF and the correct representation in HTML of mini-sections(like Remark).

+A lot of the text is taken from the [Rust book](https://github.com/rust-lang/book) just as an example of what it would look like.